Fischer (automobile)

-The Fischer was a brass era automobile manufactured in Detroit, Michigan by the G.J.
+The Fischer was an American brass era automobile manufactured in Detroit, Michigan by the C.J.
 Fischer Company in 1914.
-It was a light car (rather than a cyclecar), built as a two- or four-seater model, including a sedan.
+It was a light car, built as a two- or four-seater model, including a sedan.
 It had a Perkins four-cylinder water-cooled 1.2L engine.
 It had a selective transmission and shaft drive.
 The two-seater cost $525, and the sedan cost $845.
-The Fischer brothers, all 7 of them lived in Flint, Michigan.